OpenSecuritySummit/oss2018/content/articles/WorkingSessionNaturalSelection.md

 Yes, there will be conflicts when two working sessions that you really want are happening at the same time.
 We will schedule to avoid these conflicts as far as possible.
 One of the advantages of participants staying the 5 days, is that is it much easier to move things around to create the best possible schedule for everybody.

-Therefore, it is important that you register your participation in the Working Sessions you want to attend (you can already do this on your [Individual Participant page] <!--- no page yet--(link to FAQ or register now????))--> .
+Therefore, it is important that you register your participation in the Working Sessions you want to attend (you can already do this on your [Individual Participant page] <!--- no page yet--(http://www.opensecsummit.org/participate??)--> .

-For the Participants that are only going to attend a couple days or who will participating remotely, it is REALLY important that you let us know your availability ASAP (so that we can try to fit the Working Sessions you are keen to participate in, with the times you are available).
+For the Participants that are only attending for a couple days, or who will participating remotely, it is _really_ important that you let us know your availability ASAP (so that we can try to fit the Working Sessions you are keen to participate in, with the times you are available).

 ## Schedule creation